raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-**Test:** Play your Scene and collect all the Stars make sure they all disappear and play a sound when collected.
+**Test:** Play your scene and collect all the stars make sure they all disappear and play a sound when collected.

 --- /task ---